containers/podman/docs/source/markdown/podman-network-create.1.md

 Upon completion of creating the network, Podman displays the name of the newly added network.

-NOTE: The support for the network name "pasta" is deprecated and will be removed in the next major release because it is used as a special network mode in **podman run/create --network**.
+NOTE: The support for "pasta" as network *name* value is deprecated and will not be accepted in the next major Podman version 5.0, because it is used as a special network mode in **podman run/create --network**.
+The CNI backend is also deprecated and will also be removed in the next major Podman version 5.0, in preference of Netavark, see **[podman-network(1)](podman-network.1.md)** on how to change the backend.

 ## OPTIONS
 #### **--disable-dns**